 Also known as…Male Pattern Baldness, Male Pattern Hair Loss

-Androgenetic alopecia is the term used to describe a common form of baldness in men that is usually inherited.
-The condition is slowly progressive and can affect men of any age group after puberty.
+Androgenetic alopecia (in men) can affect men of any age group after puberty.
 Approximately 50% of men show signs of cosmetically apparent baldness by the age of 50.1

 At the scalp level, hair follicles tend to react and shrink with time under the influence of normal levels of male hormone.
 This does not imply any underlying hormonal abnormalities.
 However, men who take anabolic steroid supplements may find that this accelerates the progression of their baldness.

 What does androgenetic alopecia (in men) look like?